songleee/LS-MolGen/README.md

 LS-MolGen was developed by Song Li as part of a research project at Shanghai Jiao Tong University.

 # License
-LS-MolGen is released under the MIT license.
+LS-MolGen is released under the Apache License.
 See the LICENSE file for details.